 Diuretic medications such as furosemide are commonly recommended to increase elimination of fluid from the body via the urinary tract.
 This is particularly useful to elicit a fast response and reduce symptoms quickly.

-For the management of chronic edema for patients to repeatedly experience edema symptoms, it is essential to establish the underlying cause of the condition so that it can be addressed.
+For the management of chronic edema, which can include patients who repeatedly experience edema symptoms, it is essential to establish the underlying cause of the condition so that it can be addressed.
 This usually involves a comprehensive medical history, including the nature of symptoms and any relation to concurrent health conditions or medications.
 It may be necessary to change treatment options for health conditions to reduce edema.

 Several non-pharmaceutical management techniques can help to reduce edema symptoms.
 Changes in the diet, such as reducing the consumption of salt can reduce retention of fluid.
 Increasing daily activity levels can allow patients to move the affected area, which can encourage blood blow that can help to reduce swelling.